Integralist/terraform-provider-fastly-framework/DEVELOPMENT.md

 The original Fastly Terraform provider, which used the Terraform v2 SDK, was able to identify changes in a resource using an API provided by the Terraform v2 SDK (e.g. `HasChanges`).
 This API does not exist in the new Terraform Plugin Framework.

 This was because Terraform presumed applying a 'plan' wholesale via its API was best.
-In practice, not all APIs work like this and instead require modified fields.
+In practice, not all APIs work like this and instead some require modified fields.

 The result of this is that a resource now needs to identify changes itself but anything other than simple field comparisons are tricky.
 An example of this within our provider is identifying changes to domains.
 The Fastly API does not return an 'ID' for a domain, and so we have to generate one ourselves as a computed attribute and use that to track changes.